grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 }
 ```

-As you cam see, while not 100% on the C-like front, we still have the parenthesis for function arguments and the braces for denoting scope.
+As you can see, while not 100% on the C-like front, we still have the parenthesis for function arguments and the braces for denoting scope.
 This is for a pure functional language that is running on a VM built for a functional language and we still see parts of C trying to crawl back into the syntax.

 I suppose this is my final point on the matter of showing how languages continue to be driven by the syntax of C and how this syntax could be tied to the popularity of new programming languages.